odoo/odoo/doc/webservices/iap.rst

 Exceptions aside, these are *abstract types* used for clarity, you should not care how they are implemented

+.. class:: ServiceName

+    String identifying your service on https://iap.odoo.com (production) as well as the account related to your service in the client's database.

 .. class:: ServiceKey

     Identifier generated for the provider's service.
 Each key (and service)